 Medical Amnesty applies only to the consumption of alcohol and drugs; it does not preclude disciplinary sanctions due to any other violation of Rocky Mountain College policies, Student Code of Conduct, state and/or federal law.
 Additionally, the policy does not prevent action by police, other law enforcement personnel, or other third parties including the Rocky Mountain College Athletic Department or the Aviation program.

 The Rocky Mountain College Medical Amnesty Policy is applicable to:

-- Student(s) seeking medical assistance for another person
+- Student(s) seeking medical assistance for another person; and/or

 - Student(s) for whom medical assistance was sought.

 If a student(s)/group(s) calls on behalf of another student, that student(s)/group(s) is required to remain with the student experiencing the emergency until medical attention arrives.
 Please note that Medical Amnesty will not be granted to students who do not seek medical assistance.
 Students who have not sought assistance and are confronted by College staff or another third party, will be referred to the appropriate College disciplinary body.

 Any student seeking medical assistance for alcohol or drug consumption will be required to meet with the Vice President for Student Life or their designee and will be expected to complete the following: